Salam (Peace) Dear Norman,

 In the course of a fortnight after the attacks, he was promoted from suspect to prime suspect and then, despite the lack of any real evidence, straight up the charts to being "wanted dead or alive".

 Bush declared that the reason for attacking Afghanistan was that the Taliban did not hand over Osama to him; and they had demanded evidence, still Bush treated that reasonable demand with disdain.
-Now Bush says that getting one man (Osama) cannot be a reason for this war, yet the war must continue.
-As for "the civilized world" that supports Bush's war, it doesn't see anything wrong in that.
+At the time, Bush said that getting one man (Osama) cannot be a reason for this war, yet the war must continue.
+As for "the civilized world" that supported Bush's war, it doesn't see anything wrong in that.

 Well..
 Norman, I am not sure if these points would help realize who exactly believes in killing infidels and who is being really killed.
 I hope some of these points would serve as some keys for you to start searching by your self for the real truth.